urbanware-org/salomon/README.md

 ## Support the project

+If you have any suggestions for improving the code, the documentation or the color schemes, just let me know.

-You do not need to be a software developer to support and improve the *SaLoMon* project.
+So, you do not need to be a software developer to support and improve the project.

-For example, if you have created a color config file for a log file which you want to share, you can send it to me so I can add it to the color config files distributed with *SaLoMon*.
+For example, if you have created a color config file for a log file which you want to share, you can send it to me so I can add it to the color config files distributed with *SaLoMon* by default.

 This also applies to suggestions, requests and improvements for color config files.